bradleybossard/generator-chromeapp-phaser/readme.md

 Maintainer: [Bradley Bossard](https://github.com/bradleybossard)

-> Chrome Apps with Phaser boilerplate generator that creates everything you need to get started with development.
+> Chrome Apps using Phaser boilerplate generator that creates everything you need to get started with development.
 To test, go to: chrome://extensions, enable Developer mode and load `app` as an unpacked extension.

+## Notes
+The idea is combine a Chrome App generator with a Phaser generator, like generator-phaser, which parses out the different pieces of the Phaser framework into seperate .js files.
+Another caveat is Chrome apps have loosened restrictions on using the file:// protocol, and therefore we don''t need to run a NodeJS server.

 ## Getting Started